How to improve your NABERS rating

 Download the General Energy Efficiency Guide for Offices for further information.

-From 1 July 2017, the program will be expanded to include commercial office spaces of 1000 square metres and above.
-This means a Building Energy Efficiency Certificate (BEEC) will be required for most commercial office spaces of 1000 square metres or more if offered for sale or lease.
+From 1 July 2017, the program was expanded to include commercial office spaces of 1000 square metres and above.
+This means a Building Energy Efficiency Certificate (BEEC) is required for most commercial office spaces of 1000 square metres or more if offered for sale or lease.
 A current NABERS Energy for offices rating will also need to be included in all advertising for the building’s sale or lease.

 For further information, see What is a BEEC?